 Our advice?
 You can’t afford to skip the RFP!

-Sure, there are self-service LMS solutions with no sales or implementation services that have free trials and published online pricing and functionality.
-But those are for small businesses and first-time buyers with simple use case scenarios and nominal budgets.
+There are self-service LMS solutions with no sales or implementation services that have free trials and published online pricing and functionality.
+Those solutions are for small businesses and first-time buyers with simple use case scenarios and nominal budgets.
+Generally, RFPs are overkill at this level.

 These solutions serve a purpose, but if your organization will easily outgrow them, you’ll need to use an RFP to be successful in your search for a more robust learning platform.